livewire/livewire/docs/nesting.md

 </div>
 ```

-As a rule of thumb, always prefer dispatching client-side if you can.
+As a rule of thumb, always prefer dispatching client-side when possible.

 ## Directly accessing the parent from the child

 Event communication adds a layer of indirection.
-A parent can listen for an event that never gets dispatched from a child, and a child can dispatch an event that is never picked up.
+A parent can listen for an event that never gets dispatched from a child, and a child can dispatch an event that is never intercepted by a parent.

-This is a quality that is sometimes desired and sometimes not.

-If you are using events (like in the above scenario) to communicate directly between parents and children, you might prefer to call a parent action directly from the child.
+This indirection is sometimes desirable; however, in other cases you may prefer to access a parent component directly from the child component.

-Livewire allows you to do this by providing a magic `$parent` variable in your Blade template that you can use to access actions and properties directly from the child.
-Here's the above `TodoItem`  template rewritten to call the `remove()` action directly on the parent using `$parent`:
+Livewire allows you to accomplish this by providing a magic `$parent` variable to your Blade template that you can use to access actions and properties directly from the child.
+Here's the above `TodoItem` template rewritten to call the `remove()` action directly on the parent via the magic `$parent` variable:

 ```html
 <div>